Everything you need to know about what Covid-19 means for businesses

 How long does the claim take and when will we receive the grant money?

 The online portal to make claims is relatively straightforward and HMRC has provided clear guidance and examples, which should be read before starting the claim process.
-As the portal will timeout if no activity is detected for longer than 15 minutes, we would advise you to have all the information to hand before starting the claim.
+There is now a facility to save progress and return later to finish the claim.

 How will claims be assessed and processed?